Face Masks as a Critical Tool to Slow the Spread of COVID-19

 Medicaid Expansion in Missouri

 When the US Supreme Court ruled in 2012 that states could choose whether or not to accept the expansion of Medicaid, Missouri rejected it.
 This decision has had a significant impact on Missouri.
+In August 2020 Missouri residents voted to approve Medicaid expansion.

 Non-Medical Exemptions for School-Required Vaccinations